rmustacc/ipd/ipd/0017/README.md

 change that to the service's user and group and probably `0770`, this cutting off access to the second service.
-This isn't great, but it's not clear that because of this we should take active steps to prevent it from happening as one could also create somethin where this makes sense.
+This isn't great, but it's not clear that because of this we should take active steps to prevent it from happening as one could also create something where this makes sense.

 One place where this gets messy though is the question of ownership of the files and directories that exist in the directory. systemd says that